Second Trump-Biden debate has fewer interruptions but more counterpunches

 Biden ran afoul of the facts at times as he made his case against Trump.
 At one point, he claimed that no one lost their health insurance during the Obama administration, which is not true.
 He also appeared to apologize for the immigration record of the Obama administration, which included large numbers of deportations and no comprehensive legislation to help undocumented immigrants.
 “We made a mistake,” Biden said.
 “It took too long to get it right.”

+Biden sought to clarify after the debate his statement that his goal was to get rid of the oil industry — which may reverberate in swing states.
+“We’re not going to get rid of fossil fuels,” he said.
+“We’re going to get rid of subsidies for fossil fuels.”

-But Trump through the night repeated regular falsehood, which garnered either a shake of the head, a firm “no” or a correction from Biden.
+But Trump through the night repeated regular falsehoods, which garnered either a shake of the head, a firm “no” or a correction from Biden.

 For all the audience the debate was expected to attract, its political impact may be muted somewhat by the record level of early voting.
 More than 45 million Americans have already cast ballots, according to a tally by political scientist Michael McDonald of the University of Florida.
 The number of votes cast amounts to more than a third of all votes counted in 2016.